Even in this pandemic, many individuals and entrepreneurs think of building and growing their businesses.

 Currently, they have expanded their resources to podcasts, articles, and videos for more convenient learning.
-Their website also lists several franchise establishments to give business opportunities in starting a franchise.
+Their website also lists several franchise establishments and startup blogs to give business opportunities in starting a franchise and garnering more audiences.

-Coming from one of the Ivy League schools in the US, Harvard Business Review focuses mostly on management tips and advice for entrepreneurs and small business owners.
+Coming from one of the Ivy League schools in the US, Harvard Business Review focuses mostly on management tips and advice for entrepreneurs, small business owners, and startup blog sites.

 This aims to help them become great innovators and global leaders in terms of the international market.
 The website also provides updates on global business, current affairs and its impact, and the movement of markets.